Capability · AI

 The plants we know best.

-Our practice is built around three industries.
-The AI techniques carry across all of them; what changes is the process they're pointed at and the limits they have to respect.
+These three are where we've gone deepest — examples, not limits.
+The techniques are industry-agnostic and carry to any operation; what changes is the process they're pointed at and the limits they have to respect.

 Food & Beverage